cfpb/design-manual/ui-toolkit/modals.md

 <p>Any copy underneath the headline should include clear instructions about what the user needs to do.</p>

-<p>If form fields are included in a modal, they should follow standard form field design guidelines.</p>
+<p>If form fields are included in a modal, they should follow standard <a href="/design-manual/ui-toolkit/form-fields.html">form field</a> design guidelines.</p>